Tallow Soap Recipe & Lye Calculator

 What this soap calculator does

-Soap is what happens when fats meet lye.
-Stir oils together with sodium hydroxide (NaOH, for solid bars) or potassium hydroxide (KOH, for liquid and soft soap) and a reaction called saponification turns them into soap and glycerin.
+Soap is made by mixing fats with lye.
+When you combine oils with sodium hydroxide (NaOH, for solid bars) or potassium hydroxide (KOH, for liquid and soft soap), they react and turn into soap.
+That reaction is called saponification.

-The catch is that every oil needs a precise amount of lye to convert fully, This is called it's SAP value (saponification value).
-Use too much lye and you get a harsh, skin-stripping bar with leftover caustic in it.
-Use too little and you get a soft, greasy bar that can go rancid.
-And you can't eyeball it: swap one oil for another, or change a single percentage, and the right amount of lye changes with it.
+Every oil needs a specific amount of lye to convert fully.
+That amount is the oil’s SAP value, short for saponification value.
+Use too much lye and you get a harsh bar with leftover caustic in it.
+Use too little and you get a soft, greasy bar that can spoil.
+There is no safe way to guess, because changing one oil or one percentage changes how much lye the whole recipe needs.

-This calculator does that math for you.
-Pick from a database of more than 100 oils, fats, butters, and waxes, set your batch up the way you want it, and it returns the exact lye and water weights to measure out as well as a read on how the finished bar will behave.
-It handles NaOH, KOH, and dual-lye blends, and you can save, print, export, or share any recipe you build.
+This calculator runs that math for you.
+Pick from more than 100 oils, fats, butters, and waxes, set up your batch the way you want it, and it returns the exact lye and water weights to measure out, plus a prediction of how the bar will perform.
+It works with NaOH, KOH, and dual lye blends, and you can save, print, export, or share any recipe you build.

 How to use it

-1. Set your total oil weight.
+- Set your total oil weight.
 This is the combined weight of all your fats, not the whole batch.
-Choose ounces, pounds, or grams with the display buttons.
+Pick ounces, pounds, or grams with the display buttons.

-2. Add your oils.
-Pick each oil and give it a percentage of the total.
-The percentages should add up to 100% — the tracker bar shows your running total and tells you how much you still need to add.
+- Add your oils.
+Choose each oil and give it a percentage of the total.
+The percentages should add up to 100%.
+The tracker bar shows your running total and how much you still need to add.

-3. Choose a superfat.
-This leaves a small amount of oil unsaponified for a gentler bar.
-Most makers use 3–8%; 5% is a safe, common default.
+- Choose a superfat.
+This leaves a small amount of oil unconverted for a gentler bar.
+Most makers use 3 to 8%, and 5% is a safe default.

-4. Set your water.
-Pick how you want to define it: as a percent of your oils (simplest), as a lye concentration, or as a water-to-lye ratio.
-The live readout shows all three at once and warns you if your concentration drifts into an unsafe range.
+- Set your water.
+Define it as a percent of your oils, as a lye concentration, or as a water to lye ratio.
+The live readout shows all three at once and warns you if your concentration moves into an unsafe range.

-5. Pick your lye type.
-NaOH for solid bars, KOH for liquid or soft soap, or a blend of both.
-If your KOH is the common 90%-pure flake, tick the “KOH is 90%” box so the weights come out right.
+- Pick your lye type.
+Use NaOH for solid bars, KOH for liquid or soft soap, or a blend of both.
+If your KOH is the common 90% pure flake, check the “KOH is 90%” box so the weights come out right.

-6. Add fragrance (optional).
+- Add fragrance if you want it.
 Enter a rate as a percent of oils or as ounces per pound.
-Use Define Scents to split a fragrance blend across multiple oils.
+Use Define Scents to split a fragrance blend across more than one scent.

-7. Calculate.
-You’ll get exact lye, water, and oil weights plus a set of quality scores.
-From there you can save the recipe to your browser, export a PDF or YAML file, print it, or copy a shareable link.
+- Calculate.
+You get exact lye, water, and oil weights along with a set of quality scores.
+From there you can save the recipe to your account, export a PDF or YAML file, print it, or copy a shareable link.

 Reading the soap quality numbers

 After you calculate, the summary predicts how your bar will perform based on the fatty acids in your oils.
-These are guides, not pass/fail grades — plenty of excellent bars sit a little outside the “recommended” window.
-Here’s what each one means:
+Treat these as guides, not grades.
+Plenty of good bars sit a little outside the recommended window.
+Here is what each one means.

 Superfat, water, and lye: the three dials